 - 2005: Harvinder Gill, Advisor: Mark Prausnitz, Project Title: Coated Microneedles and Microdermabrasion for transdermal delivery, Host School: Karolinska Institute, Stockholm

-The F. L. (Bud) Suddath Memorial Award has been established by the family, friends, and colleagues of Bud Suddath to stimulate graduate research in the fields of biology, biochemistry, and biomedical engineering.
-The award, of up to $1,000 in value, is given annually to a doctoral student of Georgia Tech who has at least one year remaining in his or her doctoral program and who has demonstrated significant research achievement in the field of biology, biochemistry, or biomedical engineering.
+The F. L. (Bud) Suddath and Frances (Lee) Gafford Suddath and Fellowship Award has been established by the family, friends, and colleagues of Bud Suddath to stimulate graduate research in the fields of biology, biochemistry, and biomedical engineering.
+The award, of up to $1,000 in value, is given annually to a doctoral student of Georgia Tech who has demonstrated significant research achievement in the field of biology, biochemistry, or biomedical engineering.

-The Petit Institute Above and Beyond Awards are given to team-based individuals that demonstrate exemplary service to the institute and contribute to its warm, collaborative environment.
+The IBB Above and Beyond Awards are given to team-based individuals that demonstrate exemplary service to the institute and contribute to its warm, collaborative environment.
 Awards are given each year to a senior faculty member, a pre-tenure faculty member, two trainees (graduate or postdoctoral fellow), and a staff member.